 Once upon a time, families sat around a fireplace in the evenings and read books or chatted together.
 Nowadays, this coming together is typically enacted in front of a television set, with admittedly less chatting and reading than in years past.
 Televisions have themselves become a feature in the modern home and have become sleek additions that add to the beauty of a room rather than subtract.
 With the ability to fix a television to the wall, it’s easy to see how well these black mirrors can break the look of wainscoting.
 Be sure to prioritize the height you prefer to watch TV rather than simply lining it up with your TV to ensure you won’t hurt your, or your family’s necks.

 As easy as it is to find cheap wainscoting online, the reality of what they send you is often ill-fitting and isn’t durable.
-By working with a professional provider of wainscoting you can get it custom-built for your specifications, as well as expert advice on the wainscoting and what works with it.
+By working with a professional provider of wainscoting design options you can get it custom-built for your specifications, as well as expert advice on the wainscoting and what works with it.
 Feel free to contact us today to see how we can make your contemporary wainscoting dream a reality.